Human rights in Thailand: Domestic legal protection structure

-The current (2016) constitution, drafted by a body appointed by the military junta (NCPO), states in section 4: "The human dignity, rights, liberty and equality of the people shall be protected".
-This is unchanged from the 2007 constitution.
+The 2017 constitution, drafted by a body appointed by the National Council for Peace and Order (NCPO), the military junta that came to power by coup in 2014, states in section 4: "The human dignity, rights, liberty and equality of the people shall be protected".
+This was unchanged from the 2007 constitution.
 Sections 26 to 63 set out an extensive range of specific rights in such areas as criminal justice, education, non-discrimination, religion, and freedom of expression.
-Additionally the 2017 constitution introduced the Right to a healthy environment.
+Additionally, the 2017 constitution introduced the right to a healthy environment.

 Rights and liberties ratings by NGOs

-In 2020, Freedom in the World annual survey and report by US-based Freedom House, which attempts to measure the degree of democracy and political freedom in every nation, improved the rating of Thailand from Not Free to Partly Free due to a small decrease in limitations on assembly and strictly controlled elections that, despite significant shortcomings, ended a period of direct military junta.
-However, it was downgraded again from Partly Free to Not Free due to the dissolution of a popular opposition party, Future Forward Party, that had performed favorably in the 2019 Thai general election, and the military-dominated government’s, led by Prime Minister Prayut Chan-o-cha, crackdown on the 2020–2021 Thai protests calling for democratic reforms.
-By 2021, the Monarchy and the authoritarian government worsened a civil liberty by using a harsh Lèse-majesté law against activists, untrustful justice system, constrained freedom of expression, and lack of freedom of association.
-Corruption index was also downgraded from 36 to 35, ranking 110 from 180 countries.
+In 2020, the Freedom in the World annual survey and report by US-based Freedom House, which attempts to measure the degree of democracy and political freedom in every nation, improved the rating of Thailand from Not Free to Partly Free due to a small decrease in limitations on assembly and strictly controlled elections that, despite significant shortcomings, ended a period of direct military junta.
+However, it was downgraded again from Partly Free to Not Free due to the dissolution of a popular opposition party, the Future Forward Party, that had performed favorably in the 2019 Thai general election, and the military-dominated Prayut Chan-o-cha government's crackdown on the 2020–2021 Thai protests calling for democratic reforms.
+By 2021, the Monarchy and the authoritarian government worsened civil liberty by using a harsh lèse-majesté law against activists, in combination with a untrustful justice system, the constraining of freedom of expression, and a lack of freedom of association.
+The corruption index was also downgraded from 36 to 35, ranking Thailand 110th out of 180 countries.